How do you set achievable goals?

 Here are the six simple secrets you need to take to go from just setting goals, to setting achievable goals.
 The emphasis here is on making your goals doable, but also as actionable as possible.

-Don’t forget to get your FREE Achievable Goals Workbook.
+Don’t forget to subscribe, plus get the Achievable Goals Workbook.
 The time is now to slay your goals!

 Focus on One Main Goal